rak-n-rok/Krake/docs/dev/concepts.rst

 =============

 The API does not implement control logic.
-The task of reconciling between *desired state* and *real world state* is done by so called controllers.
+The task of reconciling between *desired state* and *real world state* is done by so-called controllers.
 Controllers are independent services watching API resources and reacting on changes.
 The set of all controllers form the *Control Plane* of Krake.